klouisbrother/ba-kyma-prototype/README.md

 # Bachelor-Thesis: Microservices to extend cloud-based e-commerce applications

 Some key and surrounding facts of this Bachelor-Thesis and this repository:
-* Bachelor-Thesis in Business Informatics (Wirtschaftsinformatik)
+Bachelor thesis in the Business Informatics (Wirtschaftsinformatik) to achieve the degree of Bachelor of Science (B.Sc.)
-* Original German title: Microserivices zur Erweiterung von cloudbasierten E-Commerce-Applikationen
+Original German title: "Microservices zur Erweiterung von cloudbasierten E-Commerce-Applikationen" Translated English title: "Microservices to extend cloud-based e-commerce applications"
-* Institute: FOM Hochschule für Oekonomie & Management
+Institute: FOM Hochschule für Oekonomie & Management

 ## Introduction